Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/workspaces/index.md

 badge: enterprise
 ---

-Workspaces provide a way to segment Kong entities—entities in a workspace are isolated from those in other workspaces.
+Workspaces provide a way to segment Kong entities.
+Entities in a workspace are isolated from those in other workspaces.
 That said, entities such as Services and Routes have "routing rules", which are pieces of info attached to Services or Routes—such as HTTP method, URI, or host—that allow a